Important information on applying to become a TIPS Intern

 Can the intern select their own placement?

 TIPS partners with a variety of organizations ranging in focus areas such as advocacy, arts, human services, environment, tutoring, childcare, and technology - to name a few.
 Internships are located around the Puget Sound Region, with the highest density of nonprofit internships located in King County.
 Interns are partially placed based on location and travel distance to the organizations we have available.
-Please refer to this page for a full list of nonprofits TIPS has partnered with over the past 20+ years.
+Please refer the full list of nonprofits TIPS has partnered with over the past 20+ years.

 Where do interns work?

-Each intern will commit to a schedule of either part-time (20 hrs/week) or full-time (30 hrs/week) for 6 to 8 weeks during the summer.
+Each intern will commit to part-time schedule (about 20 hrs/week) for 6 to 8 weeks during the summer, with a total of 160 hours to complete over the course of the internship.
 Accepted interns may take a 1 week vacation during the course of their internship, as long as dates of absence are listed on their applications and interview materials.
+Vacations must not coincide with any of the dates below, and must not interfere with their ability to provide a consistent source of support to their intern over the summer.

 TIPS interns are committed, punctual and enthusiastic about community involvement.